What is an FSH Levels Chart?

 High FSH Levels

-In males, high FSH levels can indicate problems within the testicles.
-It may imply issues with the testicular function, potentially affecting sperm production and fertility.
+In males, when FSH levels rise, it can indicate problems within the testicles, implying issues with the testicular function, potentially affecting sperm production and fertility.

 References